-Partner Ross McNaughton, who leads the Penningtons Manches team in San Francisco, comments: “We are delighted that the findings from the report reveal such appetite from West Coast investors to nurture Britain’s most innovative, high potential firms.
-Penningtons Manches has a long history of working with technology firms, their innovators and their investors, and we launched our San Francisco office to better support our growing client base in the Bay area and to develop meaningful connections between our US clients and the fast-growth tech businesses in the UK that we represent.
+Corporate partner Matt Martin comments: “We are delighted that the findings from the report reveal such appetite from West Coast investors to nurture Britain’s most innovative, high potential firms.
+Penningtons Manches has a long history of working with technology firms, their innovators and their investors, and we have developed meaningful connections between our US clients and the fast-growth tech businesses in the UK that we represent.
 We look forward to supporting this continued interest from US investors into the future.”

 The report also sheds light on the reasons that UK firms seek US investment.
 From a survey of British firms considering US investment, the top reasons for looking West are: